 Before you sign on the dotted line of that gym contract, there are a number of factors to take into consideration

-Are better health and personal fitness part of your New Year's resolutions for 2017?
+Are better health and personal fitness part on your to-do list this year?
 Is purchasing a new gym membership part of that plan?

 Many consumers across the country join a gym or health club to lose weight, get in shape, or just to feel better.
 Unfortunately, many of them end up unhappy with both the physical and financial results of that decision.